changeworld/azure-docs.pl-pl/articles/azure-resource-manager/resource-manager-tutorial-use-key-vault.md

 ## <a name="next-steps"></a>Następne kroki

-W tym samouczku pobrano wpis tajny z magazynu kluczy platformy Azure.
-Następnie klucz tajny jest używany we wdrożeniu szablonu.
+In this tutorial, you retrieved a secret from your Azure key vault.
+You then used the secret in your template deployment.
 Aby dowiedzieć się, jak tworzyć połączone szablony, zobacz:

 > [!div class="nextstepaction"]
 > [Create linked templates (Tworzenie połączonych szablonów)](./resource-manager-tutorial-create-linked-templates.md)